esp/esp-js/ReadMe.md

 ### Work items

 A work item is simply an object that manages the lifetime of one or many async operations that together could be thought of as a single unit of work.
-There is no object named `workItem` in the ESP codebase, it's simply a related pattern for dealing with async operations.
+There is no object named `workItem` in the ESP code base, it's simply a related pattern for dealing with async operations.
 They work in much the same was as `Observable.prototype.beginWork()` whereby results are posted back to the router.
 Usually, but not always, the results would get processed by the event processor that started the work item.